Hyeseong0317/Biomedical_Segmentation/README.md

 #### StyleGAN
 #### If the network tried to control, e.g., pose using the noise, that would lead to spatially inconsistent decisions that would then be penalized by the discriminator.
 Thus the network learns to use the global and local channels appropriately, without explicit guidance.

+#### Latent Space -> 직관적으로 less curved latent space가 highly curved latent space보다 지각적으로 더 부드러운 변환을 한다.
+As noted by Laine [37], interpolation of latent-space vectors may yield surprisingly non-linear changes in the image.
+For example, features that are absent in either endpoint may appear in the middle of a linear interpolation path.
+This is a sign that the latent space is entangled and the factors of variation are not properly separated.
+To quantify this effect, we can measure how drastic changes the image undergoes as we perform interpolation in the latent space.
+Intuitively, a less curved latent space should result in perceptually smoother transition than a highly curved latent space.

 [Image style transfer using convolutional neural networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf)

 ### entangle